 In practice, the stock solution can be stored in a black tightly closed full bottle for much longer than Kodak claims.
 For instance, I once forgot about the last full bottle of the Kodak developer because I switched to developing in Rodinal.
 And I had it in this state, without access of oxygen, standing for about two years!
 The developer itself turned yellowish, but its properties almost did not change.
 Unlike Kodak XTOL, which does not change color during its storage but can completely lose its properties.
 I can with a certain degree of confidence speak about its preservation based on the color of D-76 solution — it is better not to use it if it turned brown or very yellow.

 Another good way to always have some fresh developer is to prepare it yourself in the amount that can be used within 2-3 months. which depends on the number of films you shoot.
-I rarely mix it myself, but I usually use the prepackaged Kodak D-76 developer to prepare 3.8 liters of stock solution, which I use up within a year, while simultaneously using Rodinal.
+I rarely mix it myself, but I usually use the prepackaged Kodak D-76 developer to prepare 3.8 litres of stock solution, which I use up within a year, while simultaneously using Rodinal.
 During this period the properties of D-76 don’t usually change for worse.

 A good database listing recommended developing times is the famous Massive Dev Chart.
 You may use it as a starting point in your own experiments with film developing.